kutysam/kind-nginx-prom/README.md

 1. OS must be UBUNTU.
 Ideal Version is 18.
    1. If you want to use other distros
       1. You have to install docker / kubectl in your own way)
-      1. Modification of certain scripts is a must due to the apt repo.
+      1. Modification of pre-req scripts is a must due to the apt repo key addition.
 1. Architecture must be amd64.
 1. Ideal approach would be for the prerequisites to be packaged into a image like AMI image.